AlexVarakin/RUG_Challenge_Aug2019/README.md

 You do not need the .r file - it simply created the csv file.
 Note: if you choose to run the r file, you'll need to correct the path.

 You will need the following Python libraries installed: pandas, scipy, matplotlib.
 If you are using Anaconda, you should have them already.

+Note: There are some typos in the file names and comments... the code works though